epcphelan/parsony-services-starter/readme.md

 const errorObj = {
         "code": 401,
         "type": "authentication_failed",
-        "msg": "Email or password were incorrect."
+        "message": "Email or password were incorrect."
       }

 throw new makeStandardError(errorObj,"Some extra details can go here.")